 He’s still greedy, and searches all your pockets thoroughly for apples, carrots or treats.
 And he still loves to be brushed – especially his head – he’ll close his eyes and you can practically hear him purring.
 He adores Julia – his eyes just light up and he nickers when he sees her coming and he’ll follow her when she leaves – walking along the fenceline – tossing his head as if to say “stay with me!” (and feed me, lol).
 The season has just started, so we’ll keep up with the shows and post results.
 I’ll post Julia’s health bulletin too – fingers crossed she gets a clean bill of health next week and then it’s off to the next shows in November.

-Update: Julia decided to take Kalin out of the club and bring him to our neighbor’s farm and retire him from horse shows.
-He is now barefoot and getting used to walking around without shoes.
-He’s in a big pasture with two very young horses, and two very old horses – Kalin is the oldest and still the most handsome (we tell him this every day!).
+Update: Julia needed 2 more operations on her heart, so she decided to take Kalin out of the club and bring him to our neighbor’s farm and retire him from horse shows.
+He is now barefoot and fuzzy.
+He’s in a big pasture at a farm with loads of polo ponies – Kalin is the oldest and still the most handsome (we tell him this every day!).
 Julia rides him often, we go on long walks, and he even jumps in the arena, because he loves to jump.
+He’s over 20 years old now, and still in fine form.
+He was diagnosed with chronic lime disease (the vet says he’s had it most of his life) and Julia gives him cod liver oil with his feed.
+(She found a special ‘senior’ horse feed but we don’t tell Kalin that!).
+I’m eternally grateful for Kalin for keeping my daughter happy when everything seemed awful – when she was going thorugh so much stress and pain, Kalin was the one who comforted her.
+He was the best gift we could ever give her.